 How many workers smell in the UK?

-The stats from the research by the University of Bristol into body odour helps us work out that 0.5% of the working population of the UK smell and that 109 500 UK employees should use deodorants but don’t!
-The study also tells us that a lucky 1 in 50 people have a gene that means they don’t produce body odour at all, and the fact that they’ve got dry ear wax is an indication that they carry this gene!
-Now there’s something to think about asking on your application forms!!
+The stats from the research by the University of Bristol into body odour helps us.
+0.5% of the working population in the UK smell.
+That’s 109 500 UK employees should use deodorants, but don’t!
+The study also tells us that a lucky 1 in 50 people have a gene that means they don’t produce body odour at all.
+The fact that they’ve got dry ear wax is an indication that they carry this gene!
+Now there’s something to think about asking on your application forms!

 1 in every 200 British employees has a body odour problem which means that 6% of UK employers are likely to have an employee who smells.
 That’s 1 in every 17 workplaces!
 It’s a problem nobody likes talking about, and even fewer like working with, but it’s a problem that employers need to address tactfully rather than leave it to their less tactful employees.
 A survey by Australian Recruitment Employment Office found that 75% of people find it difficult to work alongside someone with bad body odour.

 What causes workers to smell?
 There’s the obvious things

 - Not washing/showering often enough.
 A survey by Laterooms.com polled 2 000 adults found that on 111 occasions someone didn’t shower or bath on at least one day and research by the Universities of Manchester, Edinburgh, Lancaster and Southampton found that 20% of Britons wash just four times a week or less.

 - Going for a lunch time run and not showering afterwards

 - Stress – we’re told this is the smelliest kind of sweat

 - According to bra expert Susan Nethero women not washing their bras often enough – “Many women overwear and consequently underwash – bras because they have too few that fit properly” .
 The lacy odour-trapping fabrics touching the skin in more than one sweat-prone place means bras should be washed more often than you think.